 2. Conditional approval

-A conditional approval is usually granted within two or three business days and it basically means that after reviewing your financial situation and the amount you want to borrow, the bank is happy to lend you the money you want – provided that a few conditions are satisfied.
+Conditional approval is usually granted within two or three business days and it basically means that after reviewing your financial situation and the amount you want to borrow, the bank is happy to lend you the money you want – provided that certain conditions are satisfied.